-Simple stunning is where you stun an animal unconscious but don’t instantly kill it.
-You must immediately use a follow-up procedure to kill the animal before it recovers consciousness, eg bleeding (cutting both neck arteries, the carotid arteries).
+Simple stunning causes an animal to lose consciousness but does not instantly kill it.
+You must immediately use a follow-up procedure to kill the animal before it recovers consciousness.
+For example, this may include bleeding (cutting both neck arteries, the carotid arteries).

 Between stunning and killing, you must check animals for signs of consciousness and unconsciousness.

-Someone, usually an animal welfare officer (AWO), should monitor each slaughter line to check animals are being stunned effectively.
+Someone, usually an animal welfare officer (AWO), should check each slaughter line to make sure animals are being stunned effectively.

 Review your sampling rate